OmarMiniesy/Walkthroughs/Portswigger/Business Logic Vulnerabilities/Lab 13.md

 5. `POST /gift-card` : Redeeming the gift card code.

 > Since we need to automate these 5 requests, we are going to use a macro.

-> This macro will work alongside BURPSUITE INTRUDER in each attack to perform these requests.
+This macro will work alongside BURPSUITE INTRUDER in each attack to perform these requests.

-> Creating the macro.

 1. Go to settings and then Sessions.